Blackboard 9.1 Browser & Plug-in Assessment Tool

 - Be aware that bandwidth utilization affects how well Blackboard functions (especially when taking a test).
-If others in your home are utilizing the same internet connection for things such as Netflix, XBox, Video Streaming, etc... it may cause Blackboard to be slow.
+If others in your home are utilizing the same internet connection for things such as Netflix, XBox, Video Streaming, music, etc... it may cause Blackboard to be slow.

 Test your browser for Java at the Java website. (will open in a new window)

 Java is free software by the SunMicroSystems Corporation that is used to display some multimedia in a browser.
 Blackboard 9 also makes use of Java content for many of its elements.
 For all operating systems, the supported version is Java Standard Edition 6.

 PC only: choose "Free Download"; you will probably want "Java Runtime Environment" or "Java for Windows" version 6.